lynEcho/Repbias_NBR/README.md

     * metrics.py: the accuracy metrics.
     * evaluate_performance.py: evaluate the fairness, diversity and accuracy of recommendation results.
 * methods: contains 5 NBR methods.
-* appendix: contains a PDF file with the additional experiment results.

 ## Pipeline